ozoneplatform/ozp-iwc/tutorial/index.md

 ## Cross-Domain example
 Up to this point our tutorial has all ran within the same application within the same domain, [codepen](http://codepen.io/).
-This isn't leveraging the IWC use-case so lets throw another domain in the mix.
+This isn't leveraging the IWC use case so lets throw another domain in the mix.

 Building from the publish/subscribe example above, lets create a similar application on [jsfiddle](https://jsfiddle.net/).
 There's no point in re-inventing the time generation logic since we are running the